-Metropolitan Museum of Art in New YorkBuy tickets now
+The Metropolitan Museum of Art in New YorkBuy tickets now

-Exclusive VIP Tour Before Opening Hours
+Exclusive VIP Tour before Opening Hours Met

 - Opening hours:

 - Friday – Saturday 10:00 – 21:00

 - Location: 1000 Fifth Avenue (at 82nd Street).
 You can take the green subway lines 4, 5 or 6 or the yellow line Q to 86 St. From there, you can either walk to the museum, which is about 10-15 minutes, or change to bus M86 to Fifth Avenue.
 Transferring between the subway and the bus is free, so you won’t pay extra for using the bus.